exerro/eggli/README.md

 Eggli is a lightweight wrapper around OpenGL, aiming to make graphics a bit nicer and a bit more Kotlin-like.

+Eggli also adds some higher level features as extensions on top of the core functionality, for example an FXAA implementation.

 ### Utility functions

 The package `me.exerro.egglix` contains a whole load of functionality which